Bike The Kentucky Wildlands

 Cycle The Town of Trails

-Journey into the cycling town of London for an epic biking experience.
-Wedged between Daniel Boone National Forest and Levi Jackson Wilderness Park, this trail town has gained popularity for both road cycling and mountain biking.
 Take part in one of the yearly events, such as the RedBud Ride hosted every spring.
 Cruise through horse country as you take in all the natural beauty around you.
 If you’re seeking more adventure, shred up some half-pipes at London-Laurel Wellness Park.
 With so many trails to explore for all levels, this cycling town is great for the whole family.

 Journey Down Gravel Roads

 Calling all gravel cyclists!
 Ride through 60 miles of back roads, gravel roads, hills, creeks and farmland in Lick Falls.
 Clack Mountain Road is a challenging doubletrack perfect for experienced gravel riders.
-In the Morehead and Cave Run area, the Limestone Loop includes three miles of the Sheltowee Trail and a new singletrack section.
+In the Morehead and Cave Run Lake area, the Limestone Loop includes three miles of the Sheltowee Trail and a new singletrack section.
 For quality gravel roads, head on over to Red River Gorge.
 Perfect for winter riding, you can enjoy the trails of Indian Creek Road and Spaas Creek Road.

 Ride Around Laurel Lake

-Laurel Lake Trail is widely considered one of the best trails in the state.
-This local-favorite trail is perfect for mountain bikers of all skill levels.
 Twist around the Laurel River Lake's shore as you dart throughout the forest.
 Catch glimpses of awe-striking views, from towering cliffs and stone arches to a majestic waterfall.
 With little to no rocks or roots, this trail offers a smooth biking experience that you can take at your own pace.
 Slowly cruise along to appreciate the surrounding views and nature, or pedal fast for the ultimate adrenaline rush.

 Hidden Gems in the Kentucky Wildlands